Build a composable AI Devin

 npm install langbase

-Step #2Fork the AI pipes
+Step #2Fork agent pipes

 • React Copilot: Generates a single React component for a given user prompt.